 Reach the Beach Training Rides

-- The virtual Reach the Beach allows the opportunity for family participation.
+The RIDE YOUR WAY version of Reach the Beach allows the opportunity for family participation.
 PBC will promote that element with training routes and resources available for families as needed.

 Our primary objective is to help participants achieve their Reach the Beach cycling goal, whatever that is.

 Do you need more help than you are finding here?
 Contact Ann Morrow, [email protected].
 If I can’t help you I have a whole club full of cycling enthusiasts to put to use!

 Reach the Beach Training Ride Week of April 3, 2021

 WHEATLAND OR SALEM.
 Distances 26, 45 miles & 63 miles.
 All routes leave from the Newberg Library at 503 E Hancock Street, Newberg.
 Use the public parking lot at the corner of East Hancock and Blaine Streets.
 A beautiful ride on mostly flat rural roads with some rollers.
 The scenery will include farms, fields, small towns and nurseries.
 Bring $1 for ferry.
 Check site for closures: https://www.co.marion.or.us/PW/ferries/Pages/wheatland.aspx